eohunter/hello-world/README.md

-# hello-world
+# Hello World
- first versioned repository git and github class
+ My first repository for versioning (Git and GitHub classes)

+ Repository created in class.